Capex Corporation: Fate

 Capex Corporation continued to grow and by 1982 employed 260 people, while remaining privately held.
 It was announced in June 1982 that the company would be acquired by the Long Island firm, Computer Associates International, Inc. (CA).
-Computer Associates would gain all of the stock of Capex in return for shares of Computer Associates valued at $22.5 million, an amount which has sometimes been simplified to $22 million.
+Computer Associates would gain all of the stock of Capex in return for shares of Computer Associates valued at $22.5 million.
 The deal was completed in August 1982.

 The acquisition happened even though Computer Associates was only slightly larger than Capex at the time.
-Indeed, the deal has sometimes been referred to as a merger, and following its completion, CA's sales became half again larger.
+The deal has sometimes been referred to as a merger, and following its completion, CA's sales became half again larger.
 After the combining, 30 people from Capex were laid off.

 Capex continued to operate as a division of Computer Associates from their 14th Street Phoenix office until 1984 at the latest, when the remaining employees moved southward to an office near Interstate 10 and 24th Street, at which point the Computer Associates had fully subsumed the Capex brand.

 The acquisition of Capex was generally viewed as having been successful.
 It was the start of what was to become a buying spree for Computer Associates over the next several years, a spree that under chief Charles B. Wang would result in CA becoming one of the largest software companies in the world.

 After selling, Capex founder Ellison went on to become a leading figure in Arizona entrepreneurial circles.